Delta 8 for Pain Relief: Does It Work?

 - Delta-8 edibles: delta-8 gummies, honey sticks, and other treats are made with a predetermined dose of delta-8 THC per serving.
 They kick in with a slight delay because the delta-8 must be metabolized by the liver first.
 You may need to wait for up to 90 minutes to experience the psychoactive buzz.
 Edibles may hit you harder than other forms of delta-8 because they pass through the blood-brain barrier more effectively.

 - Delta-8 topicals: although not as popular as the above formats, we may see more of such products in the future as the research on the topical use of delta-8 expands.
 Topical delta-8 products won’t make you feel high because your skin doesn’t have CB1 receptors, but they’ll provide localized relief from pain and other signs of discomfort.

 Delta-8 THC Dosage for Pain

 The standard dosage range for delta-8 products ranges between 10–60 mg.

 10 mg is enough to provide mild psychoactive effects and relief from everyday aches.
 For more severe pain, doses upwards of 40 mg should be able to ease your symptoms.

-As with any psychoactive compound, the best approach to dosing delta-8 for pain is to start low and go slow.
+As with any psychoactive compound, the best way to dose delta-8 for pain is to start slowly.
 Take 10 mg of delta-8 for a few days and see how your body responds to it.

 If you don’t feel less pain, increase the dose by another 5-10 mg and reevaluate the effects.